 Complete starter feeds for Leghorn-type or light breed replacement pullets should contain 20 to 22 percent protein, depending on energy level, and be used until birds are 6 weeks old.
 Allow 200 pounds of feed per 100 birds for the first 6 weeks.

-Replacement pullets can be placed on range at 6 weeks if the outside temperature is warm.
+Leghorn-type pullets can be placed on range at 6 weeks if the outside temperature is warm.
 Range feeding, however, cannot provide a complete diet for pullets.
-A 16 to 18 percent protein grower feed should be provided free-choice.
-Scratch-type grains also can be provided in a separate feed hopper or scattered on the ground with the intent that the hens can clean up all grain within 20 to 30 minutes.
+A 16 to 18 percent protein grower feed should be provided free choice.
+Scratch-type grains also can be provided in a separate feed hopper or scattered on the ground with the intent for the hens to clean up all grain within 20 to 30 minutes.

 A Leghorn hen begins to lay eggs at approximately 18 to 22 weeks if she matures during spring.
 A hen maturing during fall or winter needs a larger body size before production begins, so more time may be required before lay is initiated.

-Research indicates that light breed hens require at least 17 grams of well- balanced protein per day.
-The egg production cycle can be separated into two phases (see table 2).
+Light breed hens require at least 17 grams of well- balanced protein per day.
+The egg production cycle can be separated into two phases (table 2).